Zeekr 9X: Specifications

-The 9X is available with a three-row 2+2+2 six-seater layout.
-The front seats have speakers integrated into their headrests, and the second row seats have a 'zero-gravity' recline mode with extending footrests.
+The 9X is available with either a two-row five-seater layout or a three-row 2+2+2 six-seater layout.
+For the six-seater version, the front seats have speakers integrated into their headrests, and the second row seats have a 'zero-gravity' recline mode with extending footrests.

 91% of the 9X's chassis is composed of high-strength steel and aluminum, and features 10 structural beams with over 2000 MPa of tensile strength, allowing for a torsional rigidity of 41,600 Nm/degree.
 It is equipped with dual-chamber air suspension, dual-valve continuous damping control, and a 48V active anti-roll bar system.
 The air suspension has 110 mm of total ride height adjustment for a maximum of 288 mm of ground clearance, and can rise by 30 mm in 7 seconds.

 The 9X is equipped with Zeekr's G-Pilot H9 (Qianli Haohan H9) ADAS system, the first vehicle to do so, and consists of a 43-sensor suite: a roof-mounted 520-line long-range front-facing LiDAR; a total of 4 wide-angle solid-state LiDARs on each front fender, front bumper, and rear spoiler; 3 mmWave radars; and 13 cameras.
-It uses two redundant Nvidia Thor-U SoCs for a total of 1,400 TOPS.
+It uses two redundant NVIDIA Thor-U SoCs for a total of 1,400 TOPS.
 Zeekr claims the system has industry-first features such as General Automated Evasion System (G-AES) and full-capacity Vehicle-to-Parking (V2P) self driving, and says the system is L3 ready.
 Base versions of the 9X will be equipped with the G-Pilot H7 system, which uses fewer sensors and uses a single Nvidia Thor-U SoC for 700 TOPS.